The Truth About Ephedra Supplements

 Once one of the most controversial supplements in the sports and fitness world, ephedra was once the king of thermogenic formulas.
-Despite its proven benefits, ephedra was banned in 2004 due to irresponsible usage and unregulated dosages.
-Although it was still used in the medical community for respiratory issues, ephedra was virtually unheard of in the legal supplement market for years.
-Until now.
+Despite its proven benefits, dietary supplements containing ephedrine alkaloids were banned in 2004 due to safety issues.
+However, ephedra alkaloids are still used in the medical community for numerous health issues, just not dietary supplements.

-Ephedra is a plant-based herb that was originally used for curative purposes in Chinese medicine.
+Ephedra is a genus of plants, a genus is a classification used for plants with similar properties.
+In the g plant-based herb that was originally used for curative purposes in Chinese medicine.
 Due to its stimulant properties, ephedra became a very popular fitness supplement promoting extreme levels of energy, fat reduction, and athletic performance.
 Ephedra received a tarnished reputation back in 2004 when ephedrine alkaloids were banned by the FDA.
-This was due to many users ignoring the recommended dosages, exceeding the limit, and experiencing serious side effects.
-Did ephedra deserve to be banned?
+Did all ephedra deserve to be banned?
 Many researchers agree that the benefits of ephedra outweigh the potential negatives.
-Most importantly, negative side effects were predominantly from irresponsible user behavior and company regulations.
-As you can see in this study from the International Journal of Obesity and Related Metabolic Disorders, ephedra, when taken responsibly, can be an important tool for ideal body composition and fitness goals.
+As you can see in this study from the International Journal of Obesity and Related Metabolic Disorders, ephedrine alkaloids, when taken responsibly, can be an important tool for ideal body composition and fitness goals.

 Although one is the byproduct of the other and they share several similarities, there is a very important distinction between ephedra and ephedrine alkaloids.

-Although ephedra was banned in 2004, supplement companies were still allowed to produce and sell ephedra extract by removing the ephedra alkaloids.
-This complicated process allows them to use the ephedra plant.
-Supplement companies, eager to bring back one of the most popular supplements in history, agreed to clean up their act by strictly regulating the dosage of the extract.
+Although ephedra was banned in 2004, supplement companies were still allowed to produce and sell ephedra extract and varieties of ephedra that do not contain ephedrine alkaloids.
+This complicated process and allows them to use the ephedra plant.